 A proof test factor of at least 1,2 is applied to the limit loads.

+For multi-mission hardware, the proof test is repeated between flights.

+The applied proof loads do not exceed 80 % of the ultimate strength.

+Post test NDT is applied for all proof tested composite, bonded and sandwich parts.

-1 The effect of material degradation due to environmental exposure is treated on a case by case basis.
+1 To item 2: The effect of material degradation due to environmental exposure is treated on a case by case basis.
 It can result in a higher proof test factor, which is agreed with the customer.

-2 A large number of complicated load cases can be necessary to ensure that all locations of the structure are adequately screened for manufacturing defects during the proof testing.
+2 To item 2: A large number of complicated load cases can be necessary to ensure that all locations of the structure are adequately screened for manufacturing defects during the proof testing.
 Simplification of the proof load cases can result in higher test loads, overdesign of the flight structure and increased risk of failure during the test.

-For multi-mission hardware, the proof test is repeated between flights.

-The applied proof loads do not exceed 80 % of the ultimate strength.

-Post test NDI is applied for all proof tested composite, bonded and sandwich parts.

-225Special problems can arise in certain instances such as a region of high load transfer where compliance with the proof test requirements for the composite structure introduces local yielding of the metal component.
+3 To item 5: Special problems can arise in certain instances such as a region of high load transfer where compliance with the proof test requirements for the composite structure introduces local yielding of the metal component.
 These are treated on a case by case basis.

 Low-risk fracture items